 The assessment requirements are determined by the relevant Faculty Board and contained in the relevant Faculty Rules and Regulations.
-This includes the consideration and awarding of supplementary assessment opportunities for modules failed.
 The weighting of the individual modules must be in line with the NQF credit values of the modules.

 15. ACADEMIC REGULATIONS APPLICABLE TO MASTER'S PROGRAMMES